cristinadobre/cristinadobre.github.io/now.md

 ### Podcasts
 * [Stronger Minds](https://www.kimberleywilson.co/podcast) by Kimberley Wilson (only sporadically) I'm not listening to podcasts much atm.
-Hit me up if you have any recomandations!
+Hit me up if you have any recommendations!

 ### Events
 27 - 31 January 2021
 * Jan 27th-31st [Global Game Jam](https://globalgamejam.org/)

-*I don't think it comes as a surprise, but all the events here are very likely to happen online.
+*I don't think it comes as a surprise, but all the events here are very likely to happed online.
 So do join if you're interested!*
 <br>

 ---